linrunner/tlp-doc/index.rst

 ..
-TLP documentation main file, created by sphinx-quickstart on Fri Nov 29 09:27:44 2019.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+TLP documentation main file, created by sphinx-quickstart You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 TLP - Optimize Linux Laptop Battery Life
 ########################################
 .. meta::
-    :keywords: Linux, Ubuntu, Debian, Fedora, openSUSE, Arch Linux, Gentoo, ThinkPad
+    :keywords: Linux, Arch, Debian, Fedora, Gentoo, Mint, openSUSE, Ubuntu,
+    :keywords: Laptop, ThinkPad
-    :keywords: power management, power save, battery save, battery tweak, improve battery
+    :keywords: power management, power save, power saving,
+    :keywords: battery life, battery runtime, battery save, battery tweak, improve battery
+    :keywords: charge threshold, recalibrate

 .. container:: teaser

-    TLP is a feature-rich utility for Linux, **saving laptop battery power** without the need to delve deeper into technical details.
-    *Version 1.9* introduced **tlp-pd**, which enables easy **profile switching with a mouse click** and **replaces power-profiles-daemon**.
+    TLP is a feature-rich Linux utility that **saves laptop battery power** without requiring users to delve into technical details.
+The newly introduced **tlp-pd** enables easy **profile switching with a mouse click** and **replaces power-profiles-daemon**.

-    TLP's default settings are already **optimized for battery life** and implement Powertop's recommendations out of the box, so you may install it and just **sit back and relax**.
+    TLP's default settings are **optimized for battery life** and implement Powertop's recommendations straight away, so you can install it and **relax**.

     But wait, there's more!
-TLP is **completely customizable**, which means you can get **even more power savings** or meet your exact requirements – the possibilities are endless.
+TLP is **completely customisable**, so you can achieve **even greater power savings** or meet your exact requirements – the possibilities are endless.

     Last but not least, TLP provides a unified approach to **battery charge thresholds** on supported laptops.